Green Mountain and Tahuya State Forest

 Directions: Start in Belfair.
 Take SR-300 for 3.5 miles.
 Turn right on Belfair-Tahuya Road.
 Go 1.9 miles.
 Turn right on Elfendahl Pass Road.
 Go 2.6 miles.
 Turn left on Goat Ranch Road.
 Go .7 miles.
 Site is on right.
 Get directions.

 Twin Lakes offers picnicking, boating, fishing, swimming and viewing near a forested lake.
-The day use site is near a public (WDFW) boat launch for electric motor boats.
-Site has connections to the Tahuya State Forest trail system, including the single track Twin Lakes trail.
+The site has connections to the Tahuya State Forest trail system, including the single track Twin Lakes trail.

 Directions: From the Belfair-Tahuya Road go past Elfendahl Pass Road.
 Turn right on Haven Way at the "Y." Go about .8 miles, turn right on Bennettson Lake Road.
 Turn right at the "T" on the Twin Lakes Road.
 Turn left to lake access.